Disorder-driven magnetic duality in the spin-$\frac{1}{2}$ system ktenasite, Cu$_\text{2.7}$Zn$_\text{2.3}$(SO$_\text{4}$)$_\text{2}$(OH)$_\text{6}\cdot$6H$_\text{2}$O: dc Magnetization

 Figure~\ref{Magnetization}(d) shows the isothermal magnetization curves at 2 and 50\,K. For the 50\,K data, the data remain linear throughout the measured field range; on the other hand for the 2\,K data, below 8\,T, $M$ increases approximately linearly, while above that, it begins to saturate, indicating weak exchange interactions or low connectivity in the magnetic sublattice in \ktH.
-The magnetization reaches a maximum of 0.64\,$\mu_{\text{B}}/$\text{Cu}$^{2+}$ at 2\,K, which constitutes only 64\,$\%$ of the expected saturation magnetization \mbox{$M_{\text{s}} = g_JJ\mu_{\text{B}}= 1\,\mu_{\text{B}}/$\text{Cu}$^{2+}$} for $\text{Cu}^{2+}$ ions.
+The magnetization reaches a maximum of 0.64\,$\mu_{\text{B}}/$\text{Cu}$^{2+}$ at 2\,K, which constitutes only 64$\%$ of the expected saturation magnetization \mbox{$M_{\text{s}} = g_JJ\mu_{\text{B}}= 1\,\mu_{\text{B}}/$\text{Cu}$^{2+}$} for $\text{Cu}^{2+}$ ions.
+A CuO impurity level of 2.42\,wt.\% corresponds to at most $\sim$\,8\% of the Cu spins and would contribute no more than $\sim$\,0.08\,$\mu_{\text{B}}/\text{Cu}^{2+}$ to $M(H)$, which is negligible.
 The incomplete polarization at 14\,T may stem from the presence of frozen correlated spins.
 The isothermal magnetization curve in the paramagnetic state at 50\,K is fitted using the relation ${M} = {M_s}B_J(y)$, where the Brillouin function $B_J(y)$ is Here, $y = {g_J\mu_BJ\mu_0H}/{k_\text{B}T}$, with $g_J$ representing the Land{\'e} $g$ factor.
 For the fit, $J$ was fixed at $1/2$, leaving $g_J$ as the sole adjustable parameter.
 The solid line in Fig.~\ref{Magnetization}(d) represents the Brillouin function fit, yielding a $g_J$ factor of 1.98, close to the theoretical value of 2.
 The 2-K data are poorly described by the Brillouin function, as expected, since it does not account for magnetic correlations and spin-freezing effects.
 No saturation was seen up to 14\,T at 2\,K, with the field derivative in the inset indicating slope changes suggestive of field-induced transitions around 1.25 and 6\,T.